UK police launch investigation into Mandelson over Epstein leaks

 “The Met will continue to assess all relevant information brought to our attention as part of this investigation and won’t be commenting any further at this time,” Police Commander Ella Marriott said.

-Separately, Thames Valley police were reviewing a new claim against the former Prince Andrew, according to a Guardian report.
+Separately, Thames Valley Police said in a statement they were reviewing a new claim against the former Prince Andrew.

 The Times newspaper, which first reported the police investigation, said officers were expected to interview Mandelson and take statements from senior Labour figures, including former Prime Minister Brown.